eclipse-tractusx/item-relationship-service/docs/concept/#894-Efficient-orchestration-of-edc-negotiations/#894-Efficient-orchestration-of-edc-negotiations.md

 The service handles the following tasks:

-- orchestration of catalog requests by id
+- orchestration of catalog requests by asset ID
-- orchestration of catalog requests by type
+- orchestration of catalog requests by asset type
 - orchestration of contract negotiations
 - caching of ongoing contract negotiations
 - caching of EDR tokens